coredns/coredns.io/content/plugins/whoami.md

 +++
 title = "whoami"
-description = "*whoami* returns your resolver's local IP address, port and transport.
-Your IP address is returned  in the additional section as either an A or AAAA record." weight = 29 tags = [ "plugin", "whoami" ] categories = [ "plugin" ] date = "2017-12-11T16:50:50.560286"
+description = "*whoami* returns your resolver's local IP address, port and transport." weight = 29 tags = [ "plugin", "whoami" ] categories = [ "plugin" ]
+date = "2018-01-04T12:51:22.164474"
 +++

-When CoreDNS can not find a Corefile to load, this is the default plugin it loads.
+## Description

+The *whoami* plugin is not really that useful, but can be used for having a simple (fast) endpoint to test clients against.
+When *whoami* returns a response it will have your client's IP address the additional section as either an A or AAAA record.

 The reply always has an empty answer section.
 The port and transport are included in the additional section as a SRV record, transport can be "tcp" or "udp".